 - Parking Lot Capacity and Vehicle Limitations RVs, Buses, Oversized Vehicles, and Group Visits - The Parking lot is small and can only accommodate approximately 25 cars, which includes two accessible parking spots.
 Once these spaces are filled, the Parking lot will be closed.
-There is no Park-related parking on Nod Hill Road or Pelham Lane. - Groups arriving in 3 or more vehicles that wish to visit the Park must contact the Visitor Center in advance to make arrangements for their visit. - Yellow school buses, small shuttles (22 passenger or less), or large vans are permitted for scheduled group visits, and require a reservation. - Recreational Vehicles (RVs), RVs with cars in tow, campers, vehicles with trailers, tour buses, and Coach Buses are prohibited in the Park and cannot be accommodated on Park grounds or in parking areas.
+There is no Park-related parking on Nod Hill Road or Pelham Lane. - Groups arriving in 3 or more vehicles that wish to visit the Park must contact the Visitor Center in advance to make arrangements for their visit. - Yellow school buses and large vans are permitted for scheduled group visits and require a reservation.
+Small shuttles (28 passenger or less) may be permitted if approved by the Superintendent and require reservations. - Recreational Vehicles (RVs), RVs with cars in tow, campers, vehicles with trailers, tour buses, and Coach Buses are prohibited in the Park and cannot be accommodated on Park grounds or in parking areas.
 Visitors traveling in these vehicles can call the Park for suggested alternatives and should not pull into the visitor parking lot.

-No parking is available for recreational vehicles, oversized vehicles, coach buses, tour buses, or trailers in the parking lot; it was not designed to allow these vehicles and space is limited.
-The Park is located in a residential area on of very narrow and winding roads and the parking lot has size limitations, therefore cannot accommodate most buses and oversized vehicles.
-The parking lot was not designated to allow coach and tour buses.
+No parking is available for recreational vehicles, oversized vehicles, coach buses, tour buses, or trailers in the parking lot; it was not designed to accommodate these vehicles and space is limited.
+Furthermore, the Park is located in a residential area with very narrow and winding roads.
 Per the Park's General Management Plan, page 17, Park management will identify suitable locations for overflow parking and negotiate agreements with landowners for parking cars, tour buses, and recreational vehicles.
 Current agreements prohibit tour and coach buses from entering the Park.